sertansenturk/makam_recognition_experiments/README.md

     tox
     ```

 Alternatively, you can install `tox` locally on a virtual environment.
+This method requires you to have Python 3.7 available on your local machine.

-The `Makefile` automates the steps.
+The `Makefile` automates the rest of the steps.
 To create virtualenv, simply run:

     ```bash
     make dev
     ```

-which will create a virtualenv called `venv` and install `tox`.
+which creates a virtualenv called `venv` and installs `tox`.
 To test your work, then run:

     ```bash
     make tox